rockharbor/core/README.md

 A default user 'admin' with the password 'password' will be created for you.
 Depending on your setup, you may need to modify the `tmp` directory and the `webroot/media/transfer` directory to be writeable by Apache.

+## Automated Installation Steps

+Verify that the MySQL service is running.
+Next, run the installer, which automates the manual installation steps listed above.

+	$ ./install

 ## Maintenance